assemblyenjoyer1/ScootPrice-Engine/readme.md

 ### Before running the script, ensure that:

-- no processes are accessing the database.
+- no processes are accessing the database
-- the application is not running.
+- the application is not running
-- the Docker Daemon is running.
+- the Docker Daemon is running

 ### After using the app, make sure to:

-- stop the database container.
+- stop the database container
-- kill the backend and frontend processes.
+- kill the backend and frontend processes

 ### or